 Not all HPV viruses behave in the same way, so it is extremely important to realize that HPV-16 in women and HPV-16 in men is particularly aggressive, even in the very young.
 Other high risk HPV viruses can also be aggressive.

 - Are under the age of 25 and sexually active.

 - Have a family history of cervical cancer.

 - Have had an “abnormal” PAP test result.

 - Use tobacco

 - Have ever been told you are HPV positive, but are not sure which virus was detected.
-An HPV High Risk test with the optional genital warts virus test will screen for all sexually transmitted HPV viruses.
+An HPV High Risk test with the optional full genotyping add-on will screen for all High and Low Risk HPV viruses.

 Consider Penile testing if you:

 - See warts, lesions or other new growths on the shaft of the penis, perineum or scrotum.

 - Want to be certain of your status as a carrier.